 Microsoft recently revealed that their latest version of Windows 10 is immune to Ransomware.

-They’ve also made updates to earlier versions of their OS to protect legacy users.
+They’ve also updated earlier versions of their OS to protect legacy users.

-One of the software giant’s operating systems did not require a patch: Windows 10.
-Now the company has revealed how their latest OS has been designed to resist Ransomware.
+One software giant’s operating system did not require a patch: Windows 10.
+The company has revealed how their latest OS has been designed to resist Ransomware.
 While such inventiveness is always a race between hackers and OS creators, it is always nice to know how they work.
 That way, future developers can always get some insight on how future attacks can be prevented.
-Here is a short summary I have created about Windows 10’s advanced capabilities.
+Here is a summary I have created about Windows 10’s advanced capabilities.

 Windows says that its Edge browser has a high degree of protection.
-It opens pages in ‘container sandboxes’ that protects against malicious programs.
-Any downloads through the browser are run through a reputation checking service.
+It opens pages in ‘container sandboxes’ that protect against malicious programs.
+Any downloads through the browser are run through a reputation-checking service.
 Additionally, users are provided with the option of choosing whether they want to run Flash-based content.
 Microsoft views this as a great way to protect computers against Ransomware.

 Not only does Windows Edge protect from malicious Ransomware, but it also works very well against malicious sites and phishing attempts.
 With more companies relying on the web to conduct business transactions, adding protection from phishing is an awesome move by Microsoft.

-Another feature that Windows has included in their latest version of their OS is Device Guard.
-The Device Guard lets organization whitelist the software that can run on their devices, and this whitelist applies to plug-ins and add-ins as well.
+Another feature that Windows has included in its latest OS version is Device Guard.
+The Device Guard lets organizations whitelist the software that can run on their devices, and this whitelist applies to plug-ins and add-ins.

 The Device Guard technology uses hardware virtualization of the CPU to protect the computer from bad system files and drivers as well.
-However, to utilize this feature, you will need to have a CPU with virtualization capabilities.
+However, to utilize this feature, you must have a CPU with virtualization capabilities.
 In short, this technology may not work on computers with older CPUs.